SystemView

 Note

 SystemView limits the number of characters to 32.
-The prefix length is included in these 32 characters and by consequence the end of the original OS task or Java thread name can be cropped.
+The prefix length is included in these 32 characters; consequently, the end of the original OS task or Java thread name can be cropped.

 OS Tasks and Java Threads Priorities

-SystemView lists the OS tasks and Java threads according their priorities.
-However the priority notion has not the same signification when talking about OS tasks or Java threads: a Java thread priority depends on the MicroEJ Core Engine OS task priority.
+SystemView lists the OS tasks and Java threads according to their priorities.
+However, the priority notion does not have the same signification when talking about OS tasks or Java threads: a Java thread priority depends on the MicroEJ Core Engine OS task priority.

-By consequence, a Java thread with the priority 5 may not appear between an OS task with the priority 4 and other OS task with priority 6:
+As a consequence, a Java thread with the priority 5 may not appear between an OS task with the priority 4 and another OS task with priority 6:

 • if the MicroEJ Core Engine OS task priority is 3, the Java thread must appear below an OS task with priority 4.